Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 If you’ve raised chickens, the variation is similar.
 Some hens lay smaller eggs consistently, while others produce noticeably larger ones.
 The same applies to quail.
-But here’s the key difference: with Coturnix, even small adjustments in care or breeding can noticeably shift the average egg size over time.
+With Coturnix, you can actually move the needle over time if you breed with intention.

 What Factors Affect Coturnix Quail Egg Size?